raspberrypilearning/green-goals/en/step_6.md

 --- /task ---

+--- /collapse ---

+Get the **Water Panda** sprite to point straight up so it only moves up and down the stage, and only rotates left and right.

 --- task ---

-Get the **Water Panda** sprite to point straight up so it only moves up and down the stage, and only rotates left and right:
+Add a `point in direction (90)`{:class="block3motion"} block and change the `90` to `0` so that it can move up and down instead of right and left.
+Add a `set rotation style [left-right]`{:class="block3motion"} block so that tje sprite rotates left and right instead of flipping upside down.

 ![image of the Water Panda sprite](images/waterpanda-sprite.png)